PratejraTech/magic-cave-calendars/README.md

 - When wiring LangChain JS, add conversational memory (buffer of the last few turns) plus the provided system prompt + retrieval hits so `gpt-5-mini` can reply with short, loving messages that stay in context session-to-session.
 - Run the included Express/ LangChain bridge with `npm run chat-server`.
 Make sure your `.env` contains `OPENAI_API_KEY=...` and (optionally) `CHAT_SERVER_PORT=4000`.
 Point the client to the API by setting `VITE_CHAT_API_URL=http://localhost:4000`.
 - To develop everything together, run `npm run dev:fullstack` which uses `concurrently` to start both the Vite frontend and the LangChain chat server.
+- The client targets `http://localhost:4000` during development (matching `npm run dev:fullstack`).
+For production builds, it automatically calls the same origin as the deployed frontend.
+If you host the backend elsewhere, set `VITE_CHAT_API_URL=https://your-domain` before building.
+- For a minimal production launch, run `npm run build` once, then `npm run start` to serve the Vite preview build and the LangChain chat server together.
+- The chat server keeps a lightweight in-memory cache of recent prompts/responses per session to reduce OpenAI token usage; it automatically evicts the oldest entries when the cache grows beyond 200 items.